 BODY OF CHRIST CARD INSIDE

 This Card is entered into the following Challenges:

 Make sure you join us at WAW Challenge.
 You can use the free Word Art in your creation and link it to our Challenge but is not a requirement.
 As long as it's family-friendly, uplifting and inspirational, you can enter up to 5 times this week.
-An awesome GC of $25 worth will be awarded to our Challenge winner by our awesome sponsor---Simon Says Stamp.
+A wonderful prize awaits our winner from our lovely sponsor for this Challenge---Heffy Doodle (15 euros GC to their store).
 So excited to see what you come up with.
-Anyway, cheer up as we meditate on the goodness of the Lord and rely on His promises.
+Anyway, meditate on the goodness of the Lord and rely on His promises.
 Expect only wonderful things from Him each day.
 You are blessed to be a blessing!